-- Which types of vehicles are immediately available to the facility? - (1) wheelchair accessible minibus, (1) 12 passenger van and (1) 4 passenger SUV. - Are facility-owned vehicles maintained? - Yes regularly - Where can facility-owned vehicles access fuel? - Minimal fuel is available on site (less than 10 gallons) - Speedway is located approx. 1 mile north of the facility on Union Rd. at William St. - Sunoco is located approx. 1.5 miles south of the facility on Union Rd. at Clinton Rd. - How many and which staff can operate facility-owned vehicles? - 6 staff members - Rhonda Gorman, Anna Irene Senger, Karen McClintic, Jerome Kozlowski, Dakarai Hubbard and Jeremy Lane. - Licenses are kept on file with HR
+- Which types of vehicles are immediately available to the facility? - (1) work/plow truck and 1 passenger van - Are facility-owned vehicles maintained? - Yes regularly - Where can facility-owned vehicles access fuel? - Minimal fuel is available on site - Stuarts is located approx. 1⁄2 mile on Post and Main Street - Sunoco is located approx. 1.5 miles south of the facility on St. Rt.
+12 - How many and which staff can operate facility-owned vehicles? - 3 staff members - James Krambul, Brian Chamberlin, Will Roberts, Hailey Inglis - Where are copies of operator licenses kept? - Licenses are kept on file with HR and Insurance Company